 “We have come across your profile.
 It seems your contribution in the area of hedge funds is impressive.
 Your views on Convertible Arbitrage were compelling.
-We believe, you could be a great fit to our organization.
+We believe you could be a great fit for our organization.
 How about we discuss the opportunity?”

 Yes.
-It takes efforts!
-However, there are many modern recruiting softwares that can automate such tasks for you.
+It takes effort!
+However, there are many modern recruiting software that can automate such tasks for you.